 ZM1™️️️ Low Amperage Overhead Line Sensor

-The Sentient Energy ZM1 is an intelligent overhead line sensor with substation-class measurement, computing and processing capabilities.
+The Sentient Energy ZM1 is an intelligent overhead line sensor used for fault detection, load monitoring and fault waveform capture.
 The ZM1 is battery-powered and can be deployed on power lines with lower current such as overhead low-load feeders, lateral lines, feeder tie points and rural distribution circuits.

-The ZM1 is an element of Sentient Energy’s Grid Analytics System™️️️ which consists of the MM3™️️️ and ZM1 overhead line sensors, UM3+™️️️ underground line sensors, and the Ample®️️️ Analytics Platform.
+The ZM1 is an element of Sentient Energy’s Grid Analytics System™️️️ which consists of the MM3, MM3ai, and ZM1 overhead line sensors, UM3+ and UM1 underground line sensors, and the Ample®️️️ Analytics Platform.
 The solution provides utilities with increased distribution system visibility to improve reliability and enable data-driven operational decision making.

 ZM1 Low Amperage Overhead Line Sensor Features